tetteykn/Tettey-s-Trainer/README.md

 **Video link:** https://youtu.be/YourVideo

 This project represents over five months of dedicated effort.
-The application will be available for purchase at approximately $50 for a permanent version.
-Initially, a free 7-day trial will be offered.
-Additional information and a usage tutorial will be uploaded to YouTube soon.
+The application will be available for purchase at approximately $50 for a permanent version, with an initial free 7-day trial.
+Currently, there is no website for this tool, but one will be available soon.
+In the meantime, please contact me personally if you are interested in purchasing it.